nextbuzz/buzz-seo/readme.txt

 Yes, once installed, the plugin checks the GitHub repository and updates the plugin from there.

+= I found a bug! =

+Please report it on our GitHub issue tracker (https://github.com/nextbuzz/buzz-seo/issues) so we can check into it and try to solve it in a future release.

 == Changelog ==

+= 0.6.8 =
+* Update translations

 = 0.6.7 =
 * Still figuring out how the updater works exactly.
 Nothing else.